 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture and fisheries sectors in the Hunter Valley (excluding Newcastle) region and the recent New South Wales financial performance of the broadacre, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture and fisheries sectors in the Hunter Valley (excluding Newcastle) region and the recent New South Wales financial performance of the broadacre, dairy and vegetable industries.

 The Hunter Valley (excluding Newcastle) region of New South Wales is located north of Sydney and north-west of Newcastle, encompassing the hinterland area of the Hunter River.
-The region comprises the six local government areas of Cessnock, Dungog, Maitland, Muswellbrook, Port Stephens, and Upper Hunter Shire, and most of Singleton and a part of the Great Lakes local government area.
-The region covers a total area of around 21,492 square kilometres or 2.68 per cent of New South Wales and is home to approximately 243,200 people (ABS 2011).
+The region comprises the six local government areas of Cessnock, Dungog, Maitland, Muswellbrook, Port Stephens, and Upper Hunter Shire, and most of Singleton and a part of the Mid-Coast local government area.
+The region covers a total area of around 21,450 square kilometres or 3 per cent of New South Wales and is home to approximately 272,500 people (ABS 2018).

-Agricultural land in the Hunter Valley (excluding Newcastle) region occupies 14,116 square kilometres, or 66 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 5,871 square kilometres, or 27 per cent of the region.
-The most common land use by area is grazing modified pastures, which occupies 7,673 square kilometres or 36 per cent of the region.
+Agricultural land in the Hunter Valley (excluding Newcastle) region occupies 14,100 square kilometres, or 66 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 5,800 square kilometres, or 27 per cent of the region.
+The most common land use by area is grazing modified pastures, which occupies 7,700 square kilometres or 36 per cent of the region (ABARES 2016).

-Mining was the largest employment sector with 14,100 people, followed by retail trade with 14,000 people and health care and social assistance with 11,800 people.
-Other important employment sectors in the region were construction, accommodation and food services, and education and training.
-The agriculture, forestry and fishing sector employed 6,400 people, representing 5 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 18,400 people, followed by construction with 15,300 people, and retail trade with 14,800 people.
+Other important employment sectors in the region were accommodation and food services; public administration and safety; and mining.
+The agriculture, forestry and fishing sector employed 3,200 people, representing 2 per cent of the region's workforce.

 Value of agricultural production

 The Hunter Valley (excluding Newcastle) region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were cattle and calves ($166 million), followed by poultry ($83 million) and milk ($42 million).
-These commodities together contributed 81 per cent of the total value of agricultural production in the region.
+The most important commodities in the region based on the gross value of agricultural production were cattle and calves ($135 million), followed by milk ($60 million) and poultry ($42 million).
+These commodities together contributed 77 per cent of the total value of agricultural production in the region.

 Number and type of farms